JulioPonce01/Trainee/README.md

 |       0|       0|                   0|               545|        2736|       550|            5595536|             5693141|              1237986|               1658649|    1571|    1571|  260012|    1571|      1571|           0|       0|                 1235952|                  1235952|                 1235952|                  1599600|                   1599600|                   1599600|
 +--------+--------+--------------------+------------------+------------+----------+-------------------+--------------------+---------------------+----------------------+--------+--------+--------+--------+----------+------------+--------+------------------------+-------------------------+------------------------+-------------------------+--------------------------+--------------------------+

 ```
+Results
+* As a result we have a table that in first rows has the number of register and in the second
+it has the count of the nulls
+* most nulls are found in the columns that provide us with location coordinatesx|
+### How to execute the solution

 ### Data Preparation
+To be able to work with the dataframe that we have obtained when reading our file that contains the data set, it is necessary to manipulate the following things:
+* Data Types
+* The characters inside the data

 ``` SCALA
 val tripsdf2 = tripsDF
        .withColumn("Trip Miles",col("Trip Miles").cast(DoubleType))